Defeated election conspiracists seek to lead Michigan GOP - NewsBreak

 Defeated election conspiracists seek to lead Michigan GOP

-LANSING, Mich.
-(AP) — The Republicans who lost their races for Michigan’s top three statewide offices after promoting falsehoods about the 2020 presidential election are not planning to go quietly.
+The Republicans who lost their races for Michigan 's top three statewide offices after promoting falsehoods about the 2020 presidential election are not planning to go quietly.

 That is raising concerns within the party after it suffered a drubbing in Michigan, a perennial political battleground that is poised to play a pivotal role in the 2024 presidential race.
 Their attempts to gain control of the party apparatus also show how far-right conservatives are trying to maintain their grip on the party’s grassroots at a time the GOP nationally is wrestling with its direction after lackluster midterm results.